 Introduction

 Paleontologists have been studying the origin of the extant amphibian clades for more than a century.
 Early studies generally proposed an origin of at least some extant amphibians from temnospondyls.
 Cope (1888 [Cope, 1888 #3653]) initially suggested that batrachians (anurans and urodeles) derived from temnospondyls (a large clade of limbed vertebrates known from the Early Carboniferous to the Early Cretaceous) because he believed that the batrachian vertebral centrum was an intercentrum, the dominant central element of temnospondyls.
 Later, Watson (1940 [Watson, 1940 #2077]) argued that anurans were derived from temnospondyls because of similarities (mostly in the palate) between the temnospondyl “Miobatrachus” (now considered a junior synonym of Amphibamus) and anurans.
 Monophyly of extant amphibians (Lissamphibia) was proposed by Parsons and Williams (1962 [Parsons, 1962 #2781], 1963 [Parsons, 1963 #2777]), an idea that was accepted more quickly by herpetologists than by paleontologists.
 Lissamphibian monophyly was supported by (among a few other character states) the widespread occurrence of pedicellate, bicuspid teeth.
-The subsequent discovery of such teeth in the amphibamid temnospondyl Doleserpeton (Bolt 1969 [Bolt, 1969 #986]) reinforced the widespread (though not universal) acceptance of an origin of Lissamphibia from within temnospondyls (e.g., Schoch and Milner 2004 [Schoch, 2004 #11171]).
-Recently, this hypothesis, referred to as the temnospondyl hypothesis or TH for short (Fig. 1c), has been supported by several phylogenetic analyses based on phenotypic data matrices (e.g. Ruta and Coates 2007 [Ruta, 2007 #15270]; Sigurdsen and Green 2011; Maddin et al. 2012; Pardo et al. 2017a, b: fig. S6 [Sigurdsen, 2011 #18716]).
+The subsequent discovery of such teeth in the amphibamid temnospondyl Doleserpeton (Bolt 1969 [Bolt, 1969 #986]) reinforced the widespread acceptance of an origin of Lissamphibia from within temnospondyls (e.g., Schoch and Milner 2004 [Schoch, 2004 #11171]).
+Recently, this hypothesis, referred to as the temnospondyl hypothesis or TH for short (Fig. 1c), has been supported by several phylogenetic analyses based on phenotypic data matrices (e.g. Ruta and Coates 2007 [Ruta, 2007 #15270]; Sigurdsen and Green 2011; Maddin et al. 2012; Pardo et al. 2017a, b: fig. S6; Mann et al. 2019 [Sigurdsen, 2011 #18716]).